Ipshita29/Bunny-Notes/README.md

-# Daily planner coz plannng is a must.
+# Bunny Notes
-🐰 Bunny Notes – A Cute Daily Planner 🎀
+🐰 Bunny Notes – A Daily Planner 🎀
 Welcome to Bunny Notes – a soft, cozy, and aesthetic planner to keep your days organized in the cutest way! 💖

 🎀 Features